- Home

-Do you have power tools, a guitar, or a pile of dresses you rarely use in your home?
-Have you considered if these could make you extra income?
-You may be surprised by what you can rent out these days to boost your income during these difficult times.
+Do you have power tools, a guitar, or a pile of dresses sitting around gathering dust?
+You might be surprised by what you can rent out these days to boost your income.

 There’s a growing number of websites and apps that enable you to rent out almost anything you own, from tech equipment to buggies, and you may find items that you can make money from languishing in your loft, in the garage or under the stairs.

-Here, we look at some of the things you might be able to rent out to boost your income, but make sure you read the terms and conditions of any services you plan to use to do this to ensure your items are covered against any damage.
+Here, we look at some of the things you might be able to rent out to provide you with a bit of extra income, but make sure you read the terms and conditions of any services you plan to use to do this to ensure your items are covered against any damage.

 Get expert mortgage advice*